Book Opener Stretch – How to Perform, Benefits & Muscles Worked

 Book Opener Stretch Variations

-You could use a pillow to support your neck and head or alternatively, use the arm that remains still to cushion your head.
+You may want to use a pillow to support your neck and head, or alternatively, use the arm that remains still to cushion your head.

-Our recent buyer’s guide delves into the best Pilates head cushions and supports for movements just like this.
-Getting a head support can really help improve your alignment between your neck and back, ensuring you don’t strain your neck as you try to keep your head upright.
+We recently published a buyer’s guide that delves into the best Pilates head cushions and supports for movements just like this.
+Getting a head support can help improve your alignment between your neck and back, ensuring you don’t strain your neck as you try to keep your head upright.

 Book Opener Benefits